commitment in a marriage

-Commitment in a marriage is like eating the same food for years, till you die.
+Commitment in marriage is like eating the same food for years until you die.
+After all, marriage is a lifetime commitment.
 How does one not get bored of it?
-How does one not crave other food options on the menu?
-“It’s difficult but worth it” is the answer of people who have had years of successful and happy marriages.
+How does one not crave other options?
+“It’s difficult but worth it” is the answer you hear from people who have honored marital commitment for years, building successful, happy, and strong marriages.

-Let’s dive deeper into what commitment and faithfulness in marriage actually mean, with the help of emotional wellness and mindfulness coach Pooja Priyamvada (certified in Psychological and Mental Health First Aid from Johns Hopkins Bloomberg School of Public Health and the University of Sydney).
-She specializes in counseling for extramarital affairs, breakups, separation, grief and loss, to name a few.
+Let’s dive deeper into these questions with the help of emotional wellness and mindfulness coach Pooja Priyamvada (certified in Psychological and Mental Health First Aid from Johns Hopkins Bloomberg School of Public Health and the University of Sydney).
+She specializes in counseling for extramarital affairs, breakups, separation, grief, and loss, to name a few.

 What Does Commitment In A Marriage Mean?

 Pooja says, “Commitment in marriage can mean different things to different individuals and couples.
 But it can be a set of non-negotiable basic rules or promises for both partners.
 This would mean that both partners have consented to these and are ready to remain committed to these rules for as long as they are together.”

 - Who’s going to feed the baby at 3 a.m.?